|

 We would

-like to see Ibiza to become a good example of environmental awareness, a
+like to see Ibiza to become a shining example of environmental awareness - a

 real transition island.
 We would like to promote a tourist destination